Sigfried/treelike/README.md

 directions, not just from parent to child.
 And parent/child relationships can be reordered with one or two mouse clicks.

-To understand what it does, you need to see it in action.
-This rough demo video will explain:

-<iframe width="420" height="315" src="//www.youtube.com/embed/mJ8ljG8qpZk" frameborder="0" allowfullscreen></iframe>

 TreeLike will be most helpful with files of between about 4 and 20 columns.
 It should be fine with at least tens of thousands of rows, but it hasn't been well tested.